- Environmental Conditions

 Anyone caught in a radiation storm will be exposed to the Radiation Hazard.
 Anyone caught in space without shielding will be exposed to high radiation.
 Within a shielded vessel, you will only be exposed to low radiation.
 Some ships have special “radiation bunkers” where the crew can weather out the storm without being exposed to hazardous levels of radiation.

 Metadimensional space is still poorly understood, and no one has yet been able to describe why these “fractures” occur.
-They are usually only encounters in deep space, since metadimensional travel is impossible in any significant gravity well.
+They are usually only encountered in deep space, since metadimensional travel is impossible in any significant gravity well.
 Some fractures are temporary, while others have persisted for as long as metadimensional space has been measured.

 Either way, the effect is the same: faster-than-light travel is impossible in a region affected by this phenomenon.